 There are 2 types of connections to be aware of when connecting to Salesforce.
 In this guide you will learn about the 2 types of connections, how they're different, and how to configure your Salesforce connections

 It's never a good idea for a connected app to have only one user with read/write access to Salesforce, because everything created by that user will go into the system with that user as the record Owner.
-Rather, when creating Leads, Contacts, Accounts, or Opportunities, its advisable for those records to be created by the individual sales rep so everything is tracked correctly in Salesforce.
+Rather, when creating Leads or updating Leads/Contacts, its advisable for those records to be created by the individual sales rep so everything is tracked and assigned correctly in Salesforce, and routing works as desired in Qualified.
 Therefore, each user of Qualified should connect to Salesforce with their own credentials.
 When users are invited they are prompted to do this at signup, or the personal user connection can be found in Settings, as shown below.
 Upon clicking "Connect to Salesforce" an authorization (OAuth login) window will appear where the user must connect with their individual credentials.

 There are 2 types of connections to be aware of when connecting Qualified to Salesforce.
 The first is a team-level account which is used by the system to read and write data as necessary.
 The second is a personal user account for each sales rep using the system.
-The personal user accounts are used by each rep when creating Salesforce objects such as Leads, Contacts, Accounts, and Opportunities.
+The personal user accounts are used by each rep when creating Salesforce records such as Leads, or updating existing Leads/Contacts.

 As a next step in your education, you might find the following guides useful